cmarqu/flycheck.github.io/flycheck-versus-flymake.md

 **Flycheck** supports unique identifiers for different kinds of errors, if a syntax checker provides these.
-The identifiers appear in the error list and in error display, and can be copied independently, for instance for use in an inline suppression comment, or to search the web for a particular kind of error.
+The identifiers appear in the error list and in error display, and can be copied independently, for instance for use in an inline suppression comment or to search the web for a particular kind of error.

 Error parsing
 -------------